Mi-V-Ecosystem/mi-v-ecosystem.github.io/_docs/8-fpga-user.md

 ### FPGA Developer

-1. Import the Icicle Kit Libero SoC [reference design](https://github.com/polarfire-soc/icicle-kit-reference-design/releases)
+1. Import the Icicle Kit [reference design](https://github.com/polarfire-soc/icicle-kit-reference-design/releases) into Libero SoC Design Suite.
 2. If you wish to change the MSS Fabric Interface:
    - Launch the MSS Configurator.
    - Add/edit the peripherals.